leandroibov/qubes-os-live-in-ram-tmpfs-anti-forensic/README.md

-# Qubes OS 100% in RAM tmpfs Anti-Forensic Amnesic Script for dom0: Automated
+# Ephemeral: Qubes OS 100% in RAM, tmpfs, Anti-Forensic, Amnesic with Anti Cold Boot Attack

 This script automates the configuration to run Qubes dom0 in RAM and utilize appvms and templates in varlibpool, maintaining an anti-forensic and amnesic state similar to Tails OS.
 It also allows restoration to the original Qubes state.